FLCC Campus-Community Coalition

 - Correcting misperceptions and challenging myths regarding student substance use.

-- Increasing perceptions of risks associated with providing alcohol to minors.
+- Increasing awareness of the risks associated with providing alcohol to minors.

 - Supporting responsible beverage server training and retail alcohol sales compliance in the community.

-- Increasing perceptions of actual student support for enforcing disciplinary actions associated with alcohol and substance use violations of the Student Code of Conduct Policy.
+- Increasing awareness of actual student support for enforcing disciplinary actions associated with alcohol and substance use violations of the Student Code of Conduct Policy.

 What can I do to help?

 Coalition members participate in developing and implementing the above strategies at meetings which are held the third Tuesday of each month, from September until May.

 How do student volunteers benefit from joining the Coalition?